About Kate (and Eva!)

-I was born in Wigan but moved many times as a child.
-I went to a dozen different schools, in locations including Merseyside, Cheshire and Berkshire, as well as East Lothian in Scotland and Rijswijk in Holland.
+I was born in Lancashire but moved many times as a child.
+I went to a dozen different schools, in England, Scotland and the Netherlands.
 No wonder my first novel – Old School Ties – was based around a school reunion.
 I had more classroom experience than most teachers!

 I always loved reading – and writing.
 My childhood favourites included Roald Dahl, Susan Cooper, Helen Cresswell and especially Noel Streatfeild.
 When I was eight and nine, I spent quite a lot of time off sick from school and was soon devouring my mum’s Jean Plaidy’s and her She magazines (which taught me an awful lot about life, I can tell you!).
 My early works were nothing if not ambitious: as well as a fully illustrated rhyming story about a well-travelled rabbit, I had grand plans to write a musical about the history of Britain, and my first thriller was a four-part murder set in Paris…